|

 polynomial of leading term xn.

-We aim to apply the above dog on a leash theorem.
+We aim to apply the above dog on a leash lemma.

 For some positive number r, let's consider the following closed